-So he and Wood decided to enroll together in the Executive MBA Program and focus on the entrepreneurship track.
+“We needed more than just two surgeons and an idea,” says Knowles.
+So he and Wood decided to enroll together in the Weekend Executive MBA Program to develop their business expertise and focus on the strategy and entrepreneurship track.

-One of the culminating events of the duo’s MBA career was winning the 2018 SoftLaunch Coaches’Choice Award.
-UNC Kenan-Flagler awards the recognition at the completion of Zoller’s SoftLaunch class and workshops, during which students gain knowledge, skills and connections needed to launch a business.
+A culminating event of the duo’s MBA career was winning the 2018 Launch Coaches’Choice Award.
+UNC Kenan-Flagler awards the recognition at the completion of Professor Ted Zoller’s Launch class and workshops, during which students develop knowledge, skills and connections needed to launch a business.
 Coaches in the areas of marketing, strategy, finance and law consult with founders of competing early-stage companies in preparation for a final venture pitch to a panel of judges.

-“If you have an idea, the best possible way to determine its viability is to enroll in the UNC Kenan-Flagler Executive MBA program and put your idea to work,” says Knowles.
-“Between the network, the classes, the professors and the content, you come out well-versed in how to make your company a success.”
+“If you have an idea, the best possible way to determine its viability is to enroll in the UNC Kenan-Flagler Executive MBA Program and put your idea to work,” says Knowles.
+“Between the network, the classes, the professors and the content, you come out well-versed in how to make your company a success.

 Knowles and Wood remain deeply engaged at UNC Kenan-Flagler.
 They worked with operations faculty to develop an algorithm that enables software to automate most of the complex task of reducing unnecessary instruments in operating rooms.